tjvr/website/pages/tech.md

 ## Sound Production <a id="recording"></a>

-Record, edit, and master a podcast or song using professional gear.
+Work with others to record, edit, and master a podcast or song with guidance and gear from the professionals.

 </div>
 </div>

 ## Video Production <a id="recording"></a>

 Shoot and edit a short film or trailer, from storyboarding through to post-production.
+This is a group activity.

 <img src="/assets/photo/2022/sound.jpg">